tumotun/getdata2/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] [2]

 You should create one R script called run_analysis.R that does the following.
 	1. Merges the training and the test sets to create one data set.
 	2. Extracts only the measurements on the mean and standard deviation for each measurement.
 	3. Uses descriptive activity names to name the activities in the data set.
 	4. Appropriately labels the data set with descriptive variable names.
 	5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 [1]: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 [2]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+***
+1. Set a file name "getclean2" on destop as the working directory.
+If not, the script will create one for instead.
+2. Check if the required data exists in the file.
+If not, it will download and unzip to the working directory.
+3. Read the data, and the labels file separately.
+4. Find the mean and the sd value for each measurement and extract them.
+5. Merge the test and train data into one big dataset.
+6. Create a second, independent dataset with averaging each variable for each activity and each subject, and output as a text file.